kylegilman/video-embed-thumbnail-generator/readme.txt

 You can also use the plugin to create a popup video gallery.
 The shortcode uses options similar to the <a href="https://codex.wordpress.org/Gallery_Shortcode">WordPress image gallery shortcode</a>.
 In its simplest form it will create a gallery of all videos attached to the post.

 You can now add advertisements to your videos using the <a href="https://www.wordpressvideopack.com/add-ons/videopack-ads/">Videopack Ads</a> premium add-on which you can purchase from the Add-ons tab of the Videopack Settings page or on the <a href="https://www.wordpressvideopack.com/add-ons/videopack-ads/">Videopack website</a>.

+Not compatible with the new Block Editor.
+Please continue to use the <a href="https://wordpress.org/plugins/classic-editor/">Classic Editor</a>.

 Visit the <a href="https://www.wordpressvideopack.com/docs/">Videopack Documentation pages</a> for more info.